Rainyan/sourcemod-nt-respawns/.github/ISSUE_TEMPLATE/bug_report.md

 The output of server command: `sm plugins info nt_respawns`

 ```
+**THIS IS AN EXAMPLE, PLEASE REPLACE WITH YOUR REAL SRCDS PLUGIN INFO**
 ] sm plugins info nt_respawns
   Filename: nt_respawns.smx
   Title: NT Respawns (Respawning for Neotokyo CTG mode)